-AZ Sleep and Dr. Leonard M. Moss use the latest technology in home sleep testing equipment and diagnostic monitoring.
+AZ Sleep uses the latest technology in home sleep testing equipment and diagnostic monitoring.
 We diagnose and treat sleep disorders such as:

 AZ Sleep administers at home sleep tests so our patients can go through testing in the comfort of their own bed.

-With the results of the in-home sleep test and thorough examination, Dr. Moss determines the presence of a sleep disorder and the best treatment options for the patient.
+With the results of the in-home sleep test and thorough examination, AZ Sleep can determine the presence of a sleep disorder and the best treatment options for the patient.

 We carefully monitor and track our patients’ progress and response to treatment.
 Our unique approach and model allows us to quickly diagnose and treat patients.
 We can also fabricate an oral sleep appliance for our patients, an alternative to CPAP.

 About Sleep Apnea

 We are a leading provider of sleep apnea diagnosis and treatment.
 Sleep apnea is a disorder where a person’s ability to breathe is impaired, resulting in a restless sleep and remaining tired all the time.